t-haruki122/MinecraftBE-ServerUpdater/README.md

 # Minecraft Bedrock Edition Dedicated Server Updater for Win & Linux

 ## Description
-This is python based script that can download (&replace) Dedicated Server of Minecraft Bedrock Edition.
+This python script can download (&replace) Dedicated Server of Minecraft Bedrock Edition.
-This script has four option of versions and two of downloading.
+It has four options of versions and two of downloading.

 ### version options:
 0. Windows Release